 A charming destination as well as an ideal hub for day trips and excursions

 Waynesboro enjoys proximity to the Blue Ridge Mountains, Skyline Drive, Blue Ridge Parkway and the Appalachian Trail, making it an ideal base camp for exploring the region.
-The spring-fed South River, one of only two urban trout fisheries in the state, flows through downtown and is bordered by a one-mile paved Greenway trail.
+The spring-fed South River, one of only two urban trout fisheries in the state, flows through downtown and is bordered by a two-mile paved Greenway trail.

 Historic downtown features the vaudeville-era Wayne Theatre—now a world-class performance venue—as well as the P. Buckley Moss Gallery, Shenandoah Valley Art Center, and local shops and eateries.
 Festivals throughout the year make use of the river and numerous parks along its banks.